 After 10 days of listening to fan feeback, Mr. Smith announced changes would be made.
 April 25, joined by Speedway Motorsports President Marcus Smith, BMS Executive Vice President and General Manager Jerry Caldwell and all-time Bristol win leader Darrell Waltrip, Mr. Smith announced the banking in the upper groove of the race track would be reduced to the same degree as the middle of the surface.
 The project was designed to eliminate the third groove as a viable option and create tighter racing.

 Construction, or destruction, of the surface took nearly seven weeks.
-June 12 and 13 Goodyear Tire and Rubber Company engineers conducted a test of the new surface with NASCAR starts Clint Bowyer, Jeff Burton and Tony Stewart, former Bristol winners all.
+June 12 and 13 Goodyear Tire and Rubber Company engineers conducted a test of the new surface with NASCAR stars Clint Bowyer, Jeff Burton and Tony Stewart, all former Bristol winners.

 In August 2012, Denny Hamlin took the first victory on the new racing surface, driving his No. 11 machine to the number's 200th win at Bristol Motor Speedway.

 A ten-year track record fell in the Spring of 2013 when Kyle Busch set a new qualifying record, taking just 14.813 seconds to make a 129.535 mph lap around the half-mile.